-Secure, adequate, and reliable access to modern energy forms and services for livelihoods and industrialisation is critical for attaining Africa's sustainable and inclusive development transformation, framed by the African Union's Agenda 2063 and the UN 2030 Agenda for Sustainable Development.
-This will simultaneously bring about resilience to shocks posed by climate change.
+Secure, adequate, and reliable access to modern energy forms and services for livelihoods and industrialisation is critical for achieving sustainable and inclusive development transformation in the Asia-Pacific region, aligned with the aspirations of the Asian Development Bank's Vision 2030 and the UN 2030 Agenda for Sustainable Development.
+This access will also enhance resilience to climate change-related shocks.

-Against a background of increased energy demand for structural transformation, a rising population, the need for sustainable livelihoods, and the adverse impacts of climate change on the continent, there is an urgent need to support African countries to strengthen their capacities in energy planning.
+Against a background of increased energy demand for structural transformation, a rising population, the need for sustainable livelihoods, and the adverse impacts of climate change on the continent, there is an urgent need to support Asia and the Pacific countries to strengthen their capacities in energy planning.
 This will optimise investments in energy production and services to take advantage of the continent's abundant renewable energy resources, falling technology prices, and increasing availability of free open-source and robust energy planning models, data, and interfaces for customised applications to the needs of each country.

-Furthermore, almost all African countries have included renewable power generation in their Nationally Determined Contributions (NDCs) to climate action under the Paris Agreement on climate change framework.
-The prominence of renewable energy in these actions, coupled with Africa's abundant renewable energy resources (including variable renewable energy sources such as wind and solar) and the urgent need to mobilise investments to meet a considerable energy deficit on the continent, requires strategic assessment planning.
+Furthermore, nearly all Asia-Pacific countries have included renewable power generation in their Nationally Determined Contributions (NDCs) to climate action under the Paris Agreement.
+The emphasis on renewable energy in these commitments, combined with the region's abundant renewable resources (such as wind and solar), and the urgent need to mobilize investments to address significant energy deficits, necessitates strategic assessment and planning.
 This is needed to ensure (i) enough generation capacity and expansion of supply to meet demand, (ii) system flexibility to accommodate high shares of renewables, (iii) adequate transmission capacity to dispatch power to demand centres, (iv) grid stability to accommodate short time frame variations, (v) appropriate and effective off-grid systems, (vi) optimised investments that capitalise on falling costs of low-carbon technologies to minimise the risk of stranded underperforming energy infrastructure assets in the future, and (vii) sustainable and coordinated use of energy, land, and water resources.
-Climate action has gained even more credence in light of the ongoing energy transition and growing calls for Africa to define net-zero emission targets.
-Yet, much of Africa has a considerable deficit in human and institutional capacity regarding effectively using models and modelling tools for energy supply, demand, and investment planning and management.
+Climate action has gained even more credence in light of the ongoing energy transition and growing calls for the Asia-Pacific to establish net-zero emission targets.
+Yet, many countries in the region face deficit in human and institutional capacity regarding effectively using models and modelling tools for energy supply, demand, and investment planning and management.